Reactions to the 2019–2020 Hong Kong protests: Mainland China media

-Publications in 2019 from The Conversation, Financial Times, Jamestown Foundation, and The New York Times described Mainland China's state-run media's reporting of the protests as disinformation and/or propaganda.
+Publications in 2019 from The Conversation, Financial Times, Jamestown Foundation, and The New York Times described mainland China's state-run media's reporting of the protests as disinformation and/or propaganda.
 Two articles in Quartz drew attention to the relationship between what it said were PRC and Russian propaganda campaigns and strategies.

 Hong Kong media

-The cover story of the Fall 2019 edition of Nieman Reports characterized the protests as a fight for a free press, noting the ways in which the city's independent news outlets adapted to an increasingly hostile media environment.
-In December 2019, a report by the Committee to Protect Journalists documented the ways in which China undermined media freedom in Hong Kong during the protests as part of what the organization said was its attempt to preserve press freedom.
+The cover story of the Fall 2019 edition of Nieman Reports characterised the protests as a fight for a free press, noting the ways in which the city's independent news outlets adapted to an increasingly hostile media environment.
+In December 2019, a report by the committee to Protect Journalists documented the ways in which China undermined media freedom in Hong Kong during the protests as part of what the organization said was its attempt to preserve press freedom.

 A December 2019 list that was published by the One Free Press Coalition which it said documented the month's most urgent cases of journalists whose press freedoms were under attack was topped by Sophia Xueqin Huang, a Chinese journalist who covered the protests in Hong Kong and was arrested in October 2019 on charges of "picking quarrels and provoking trouble."